nxhawk/Caro-Online/README.md

 # Caro Online

+Caro game is a close folk game with everyone especially students.
+Caro game originated from Japan with the name Gomoku.
+Caro can play on paper or simply draw land and use other colored stones to play so close to everyone.
+Caro is a game with simple rule.
+Whoever has 5 consecutive pieces is the winner.

+## How to run game
 run "server.py" -> run "game.py" -> run "game.py" -> play game !DONE

 ## Set up terminal run game